 Criminal Courts will be conducted with observation of the general guidelines set out above.
 Appearance dockets and miscellaneous or plea dockets for defendants who are not incarcerated will be conducted with staggered time frames designed by alphabet of the Defendant's last name, or if they are represented by the Public Defender's Office, or by private counsel.
 The Clerk and/or Security Personnel at each courthouse will post or advise defendants of the time of their appearance.
-Those represented by counsel can coordinate with the Clerk of the Court the time for their appearance.
+Those represented by counsel can coordinate with the Clerk of the Court the time for their appearance when necessary.
 Incarcerated individuals will be brought into court and seated, typically, in the jury box, with at least one seat between each defendant.
 Any inmate with any conditions that may reflect a risk of infection with COVID-19, will not be brought to Court but will be quarantined, consistent with current district-wide jail policies.
-The maximum number of persons permitted into any courtroom at one time, will be limited to 10, not to include the judge, court personnel and court security.
+The number of persons permitted into the courtrooms will be limited, depending on the size of the courtroom in each county.
+The number of persons in any courtroom at any given time should not exceed 10, plus the judge, court personnel, and court security.
 No jury trials will be conducted until further orders of the Supreme Court.

-For Defendants released on bond, the bonding companies will be required to provide the correct date and time of court appearance to their clients.
+For Defendants released on bond, the bonding companies will be required to provide the correct date and time of court appearance to their client.

 Grand Jury proceedings will be conducted as previously approved.
-A jail nurse, if available, or the clerk will utilize a touchless thermometer to take the temperature of each Grand Juror before entering the room.
 A courtroom will be utilized rather than the typical jury rooms, to maximize social distancing.
 Masks and/or gloves may be used if desired by each Grand Juror.
 To limit exposure, each law enforcement agency will designate one representative to present the case for their particular department.
 The exception would be for a complicated case that would require the arresting or charging officer's familiarity for the required testimony to the Grand Jury.
 Hand sanitizers will be provided in the courtrooms.
 Lunch will be brought in for each juror for their individual meals (i.e. no mass orders of pizzas, etc.) Service of existing Grand Jury members will be extended until new jury panels are permitted to be brought into Court for selection of a new Grand Jury for each County.